Underemployment is bad for society. But what exactly does it mean to be underemployed and how can you wiggle your way out of it?

 "Visible underemployment comprises employees who work fewer hours than what is considered normal in their field or industry; they possess the skills to work in a full-time position but are unable to find regular employment, and they usually work part-time jobs to make ends meet," according to the institute.
 "Invisible underemployment refers to people who work in jobs that don’t utilize all the skills.
 Such a type of underemployment is very difficult to measure and requires extensive research and surveys."

-Underemployment and unemployment are two totally different terms, though they sound similar.
+are two totally different terms, though they sound similar.
 While underemployment refers to when someone is indeed working a job but isn't working at his or her full capability, unemployment refers to a situation when that person is seeking a job and cannot find one or still has yet to land one.

 Being underemployed, in this case, might be considered better than being unemployed.
 At least a person has a job and can be earning money but, nonetheless, the situation could be a lot better if he or she were able to work for a wage that they deserve.